jackjamieson/RedditFPWAnalyzer/README.md

 ###KNOWN BUGS:
 - [x] Posts titles with quotes in them are not properly searched for.
 Should be a simple fix.
 - [ ] Data is lost between restarts.
+- [ ] MEMORY LEAK?
+Hits 100% CPU and crashes after so many hours.